 Melamime is a nitrogen-rich material that offers great soundproofing abilities, which is why it is a very commonly used material for soundproof tiles.

-According to tests, tiles made form melamime foam will absorb up to 80% of the echoes in your room.
-Depending on the quality of melamime that is used to make ceiling tiles, they will be very helpful in blocking out loud noises and reducing the amount of sound that escaped your room.
+According to tests, tiles made from melamine foam will absorb up to 80% of the echoes in your room.
+Depending on the quality of melamine that is used to make ceiling tiles, they will be very helpful in blocking out loud noises and reducing the amount of sound that escapes your room.

 Rigid vinyl is a material that is often used in soundproof tiles due to its lightweight and flexibility, making it very easy to install over pre-existing ceiling tiles.